 I haven’t seen too many solutions so far when it comes to capitalizing on your voice search traffic, but so far, there is Jetson.ai.

 If you aren’t familiar with Jetson.ai, it makes it so people can buy from your site using voice search.
 It doesn’t matter if it is Alexa or Google Home; they work with the most popular devices.

 What’s cool about Jetson.ai is that it can learn from each customer and customize the interactions.

 For example, if I keep ordering the same toothpaste from a specific store using voice search, Jetson.ai keeps track of that so you can easily keep ordering the same product over and over again with little to no friction.

 Heck, it’s easier than logging into your computer or pulling out your phone to make a purchase.

-Email, it’s something we all use in the corporate world.
+Email; it’s something we all use in the marketing world.

-But here is something interesting when it comes to marketing emails… I’m in a group with a bit over 109 email marketers across different industries in different parts of the world.
+But here’s the interesting thing — I’m in a group with a bit over 109 email marketers across different industries in different parts of the world.

 Our open rates are staying roughly the same and that’s largely because we all know how to clean and optimizing for deliverability.

 So far, we have seen our click rates drop by 9.4 percent.